dufekja/super-resolution-network/README.md

 Suppose we aim to design a layer capable of upscaling a given vector by a scale $s$.
 To achieve this upscaling, precisely $s^2$ channels are required, which can later be consolidated into a single channel to enhance the image resolution (as illustrated in the image).

 Our subpixel block is composed of a convolution block that generates $s^2$ output channels.
-Subsequently, these channels are passed through a pixel shuffle operation.
+Subsequently, these channels are passed through a pixel shuffle operation, which rearranges them to enhance image resolution..

 ![subpixel block](images/subpixel-block.png)